chingachleung/Alexa_Skill_DMV_Metro/README.md

 # Invocations

 You will need to pick a unique invocation name for you skill.
 My skill is called dmv metro.
 So when a user says something like " hey alexa, open DMV metro", Alexa will invoke my skill.
+So if you are planning to pubish your skill, make sure to pick a unique name!

 ![Screenshot 2021-11-14 at 9 34 27 PM](https://user-images.githubusercontent.com/36772713/141713309-664c9413-0fa4-4084-a84a-ff5fd57b0822.png)

+# Intents
+Intents are basically the features you will provide to your users.
+In the DMV metro skill, there are two intents: UserSetHomeIntent and GetNextTrainIntent.
+The first intent allows users to save their home station, so the skill does not need to repeat asking where they are departing from over and over again.
+The second intent will retrieve the  arrival time of the coming metro.

+# Sample Utterances

+Samples utterances are used to invoke a specific intent within a skill.
+For example, in my GetNextTrainIntent, these are some of the sample utterances: